Fact-checked against ATO — Multiple jobs or multiple payments on 2026-04-25.

 - Year-end: total income gets taxed once with one threshold, and the combined withholding either matches, exceeds, or falls short of the actual liability

-When both jobs claim the threshold, Job 2 withholds far less than it should.
-The shortfall accumulates through the year and becomes the year-end bill.
+When both jobs claim the threshold, Job 2 takes out far less than it should.
+That shortfall builds through the year, and it turns into the bill you cop at lodgment.

 How combined income pushes brackets up

-Combined, the worker’s total income often crosses into higher brackets than any single employer is withholding for.
-The withholding tables don’t know about the second job, so they can’t account for it.
-The ATO reconciles at lodgment by applying the actual progressive rates to the combined income — and the gap between what should have been withheld and what was actually withheld becomes the bill.
+Add the two together and your total income often lands in a higher bracket than either employer is withholding for.
+The withholding tables can’t see your second job, so they can’t allow for it.
+At lodgment the ATO applies the real progressive rates to your combined income, and the difference between what should have come out and what actually did becomes the bill.

 - Both jobs pay in a similar bracket range, but combined push into a higher bracket